 His warning holds a message also for each of us, to look inwards into the depths of our own souls.
 Deep within us God has written his Law, and it is our honour and duty to obey it, as we see it in our conscience.
 We will be judged according to the way we behave, based on what in our hearts we believe to be right and true and proper.
 "It is from within," Jesus tells us today, "that evil arises."
 He wants us to look beyond current opinion, the confrontations and problems of our own time, and strive for greater purity of heart.
 Steer clear of stupid conflicts and from slavery to convention and taboos, he says, and open up to the Holy Spirit's word of life.

-Those of us who are into gardening know we have to prune our bushes and shrubs.
+People who love gardening know we have to prune our bushes and shrubs.
 Otherwise, they can get too big and the flower or fruit loses its quality.
-Jesus was in many ways a pruner.
-He pruned back the traditions that had come to acquire an importance they did not deserve.
-In his pruning he tried to highlight what was most important in God's eyes.
-Jesus did not jettison the Jewish tradition completely.
-In this morning's gospel he critiques the traditions of the Pharisees by drawing upon the tradition of the prophet Isaiah.
-Jesus was able to identify in the Jewish tradition what really mattered to God and what did not.
-Jesus did not dismantle the Jewish tradition in order to start completely afresh.
-Rather, he wanted what was best in that tradition to flourish.
-He highlighted those elements of the Jewish tradition that revealed God's desire for our lives, most fully.
-Jesus was very aware that religious tradition can hide God as well as reveal God.
+Jesus held that regulations also needed to be pruned.
+He wouold scale back any arbitrary rules that were given an importance they did not deserve.
+His aim was to highlight what was most important in God's eyes.
+Jesus critiques the mindset of the Pharisees by drawing upon the prophet Isaiah.
+He highlighted the parts of Jewish tradition that expressed love for God and our neighbour.
+He was very aware that religious tradition can hide God as well as reveal God.
 An important dimension of his work consisted in pruning back those elements of the tradition that were hiding God.

 The first priority in God's eyes is how we relate to one another, in particular how we relate to the weakest and most vulnerable among us.
 Jesus did not hesitate to heal the sick on the Sabbath even though the tradition of the elders held that this constituted work and so was unlawful.
 The words and deeds of Jesus are always are best guide to what is of real value in our own religious tradition and what it is that may need to be put aside